netgen/ezpublish-legacy/README.md

 browser based it can be used and updated from anywhere as long as you have access to the Internet.

+#### What version of PHP is required

+eZ Publish Legacy supports PHP 7.4 -> 8.3 please use the latest version of PHP available on your OS.

 #### What is eZ Platform?

 eZ Publish's successor, eZ Platform, is a highly extensible, pure Content